 In the summer of 2005, To Be Continued Brass Band, the youngest jazz band in New Orleans — and one of the last best hopes for survival of New Orleans’ legendary jazz traditions — is on the verge of going from The Big Easy to The Big Time.

-Acclaimed music group The Roots takes an active interest in helping TBC try to make it out of the city’s scariest neighborhoods and onto their dreams.
+Acclaimed music group The Roots takes an active interest in helping TBC try to make off the corner of Bourbon and Canal Street where they busk nightly and onto their dreams of recording an albumin.
 TBC’s future is as bright as the renowned Bourbon Street corner where they wow overflow crowds with their unique blend of jazz, brass, and funk.

 But then Hurricane Katrina drowned everything they had — except their spirit.
 The band members rely on that spirit to persevere in their struggle to reunite and preserve the continuity of New Orleans and its one-of-a-kind music traditions.